ngrootscholten/threadline/docs/TECHNICAL_PLAN.md

 Changed Files:
 {files}

-Review the code changes against the expert guidelines above.
+Review the code changes against the threadline guidelines above.
 Return JSON only:
 {
   "status": "compliant" | "attention" | "not_relevant",